 While Delaney has a solid record of pro-reform votes, his public comments and social media posts on marijuana are far and few between.
 A search of his Twitter and Facebook accounts, where several Democratic candidates have been particularly vocal about their support for reform, turns up no hits for key search terms related to cannabis.

-That said, when then-Attorney General Jeff Sessions rescinded Obama-era guidance on federal marijuana policy, Delaney spoke out in a statement to The Washington Post.
+When then-Attorney General Jeff Sessions rescinded Obama-era guidance on federal marijuana policy, Delaney spoke out in a statement to The Washington Post.

 “The Cole Memo provided clear guidance to an otherwise conflicting situation,” he said.
 “Revoking the Cole Memo will restore that confusion and undermines the will of the voters in several states.”